 - The documents last page should have the applicant’s photograph and signature.
-The document should be notarized by the notary public in Singapore.
+The notary public should notarize the document in Singapore.

 - The photocopy of the POA should be submitted with the application

-For Singaporeans and Foreigners: Non-Indian nationals needing an attestation of the POA they executed may take note of the requirements prior to applying in collection center.
-The documents needed:
+For Singaporeans and Foreigners: Non-Indian nationals needing an attestation of the POA they executed must take note of the requirements prior to applying in the collection center.
+The documents required:

 - Have the POA notarized in a Notary Public and affix a photograph with it.